 EXCEL consultants have the background, contacts and up-to-date expertise to come in and implement initiatives that can drive faster approvals, fewer problems, and new ways to save money, increase safety and raise—and sustain—performance.

-Mr. Hoffman founded EXCEL Services Corporation in 1985 to provide specialized professional services to nuclear utilities in licensing and regulatory support.
-For more than three decades, EXCEL has become recognized as a premier worldwide supplier of enforcing operations and technical regulatory support services.
+Mr. Hoffman is an accomplish nuclear professional and has almost 50 years of experience in Nuclear Operations, Engineering, Licensing, and Regulation.
+Mr. Hoffman founded EXCEL Services Corporation in 1985 to provide specialized professional services to nuclear utilities in licensing, engineering, operations, technical, and regulatory support.
+EXCEL has become recognized as a premier worldwide supplier of these support services and has been enhancing safety, improving performance, and reducing costs in the nuclear industry for more than three decades.

 Mr. Hoffman is very active in the nuclear industry and is a Fellow and Past President of the American Nuclear Society.